-The Amended Stock Plan is administered by a committee of our Board of Directors (the "Committee").
-The Committee is required to consist of two or more directors, all of whom are (i) "non-employee" directors as defined in Rule 16b-3 under the Securities Exchange Act of 1934, (ii) "independent directors" under the applicable listing standards of The NASDAQ Capital Market, and (iii) "outside directors" under §162(m) of the Internal Revenue Code.
-Unless the Board designates a different committee, the Compensation Committee of the Board will serve as the Committee (as long as all of the members of the Compensation Committee qualify).
+The 2024 Plan will be administered by a committee of the Board of Directors (the "Committee").
+The Committee is required to consist of two or more directors, all of whom are (i) "non-employee" directors as defined in Rule 16b-3 of the Exchange Act, and (ii) "independent directors" under the applicable listing standards of The NASDAQ Capital Market.
+Unless the Board of Directors designates a different committee, the Compensation Committee of the Board of Directors will serve as the Committee (as long as all of the members of the Compensation Committee qualify).

-Subject to the terms of the Amended Stock Plan, the Committee has the authority to select the eligible persons to whom awards are to be granted and to determine the time, type, number of shares, vesting, restrictions, limitations and other terms and conditions of each award.
+Subject to the terms of the 2024 Plan, the Committee has the authority to select the eligible persons to whom awards are to be granted and to determine the time, type, number of shares, vesting, restrictions, limitations and other terms and conditions of each award.